candh/glyrics/README.md

 + Some other minor UI improvements

 ## Notes
++ I encourage that you get your own token at [https://genius.com/api-clients](https://genius.com/api-clients)
++ Both the selection menu and the lyrics box support `j` and `k` keys for movement...
+Luckily.
-Works on Mac, Linux and even Android (Tested on termux).
++ Works on Mac, Linux and even Android (Tested on termux).
 Install by `yarn global add glyrics` on Android.

 ## By
 [@candhforlife](https://twitter.com/candhforlife)